alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ## Elasticsearch

-___Does this need to be changed?___

-Elasticsearch is an open source full text RESTful search and analytics engine that allows you to store and search data.
+Elasticsearch is an open-source full text RESTful search and analytics engine that allows you to store and search data.

+Before using Elasticsearch as your primary data store, you should assess if an ACID-compliant backing service such as PostgreSQL or MySQL would be more suitable.

 This is a private beta trial version of the service that is available on request so that we can get feedback.
-This service may not be suitable for everyone, so [contact the PaaS team](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if you want information on how to enable and use this service for your app.
+This service may not be suitable for everyone, so contact the PaaS team at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if you want information on how to enable and use this service for your app.
 We will make you aware of any constraints in its use at that time.

 ### Set up an Elasticsearch service